 Active Management Risk.
-The Fund is subject to the risk that its investment management strategy may not produce the intended results.
-There can be no assurance that the securities selected by the adviser will produce positive returns.
+The Fund is subject to the risk that the investment management strategy of each of the Adviser and Sub-Adviser may not produce the intended results and may negatively impact Fund performance.
+There can be no assurance that the securities selected by the Adviser or Sub-Adviser will produce positive returns.